khanlou/InstantCocoa/Documentation/core/router.md

 	ICRoute *route = [ICRoute routeWithPath:@"users/{user_id}"];

-Other matchers can be created by conforming to the `ICRouteMatcher` protocol, which involves implmenting two methods:
+Other matchers can be created by conforming to the `ICRouteMatcher` protocol, which involves implementing two methods:

 	- (BOOL)canHandlePath:(NSString*)incomingPath;
 	- (NSDictionary*)parametersForPath:(NSString*)incomingPath;

 Once a route is created, the route object can store additional information about how to present the route.

 * `viewControllerClass`: The class that the router will alloc and init with the routing parameters from the matcher.
-View Controllers to be presented should conform to the `<ICRoutable>` protocol explicitly.
+View controllers to be presented should conform to the `<ICRoutable>` protocol explicitly.
 * `shouldPopToRoot`: Whether or not the navigation controller should pop to root before presenting this route.
-* `navigationControllerKey`: An `NSString` that you can use to show the correct tab in a tab bar applciation.
+* `navigationControllerKey`: An `NSString` that you can use to show the correct tab in a tab bar application.
 * `dependencies`: An `NSArray` of other, dependent routes that should be executed before executing this route.
 Use this for nested resources.

 When a route is ready, register it with `ICRouter`.

 ### The Router

 The `ICRouter` class holds on to the routes and allows you to handle URLs opaquely.

-Creating a router allows you to:
+You'll likely want to interact with it via the `+[ICRouter sharedRouter]` singleton.

 Register a new `ICRoute` with: